muhmi/exddb/README.md

 Exddb
 =====

-Simple and lightweidht object mapper for DynamoDB.
+Simple and lightweight object mapper for DynamoDB and Elixir

 Supports:
 - Basic CRUD operations and find
 - Can use DynamoDB or local file system for storing data

-TODO
+TODO:
 - Range keys
 - Query support
 - Support for using custom constraints insert/update/delete http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ExpectedAttributeValue.html

-Usage
+Defining your data model
 -------------------------

 ```elixir